Shamiaza/frankys-plugins/plugins/orchestrator-mode/README.md

 # Orchestrator Mode Plugin

-Enforces the orchestrator pattern where the main Claude context delegates file operations to specialized agents instead of editing files directly.
+**Blocks** direct file edits in the main Claude context, enforcing the orchestrator pattern where all file operations are delegated to specialized agents.

 ## Why Use This?